IBM/security-verify-reactjs-tutorial/README.md

 You will now configure SSO using the [OpenID Connect](https://openid.net/connect/) based authentication with `Authorization code` scheme.
 Click on the `Sign-on` tab.
 Configure as follows:
 - Select the `Sign-on method` as `Open ID Connect 1.0`.
 - Enter the `Application URL` as `http://localhost:3002`.
->Note: The application URL will be replaced with the OpenShift deployment URL for the front-end service.
-This configuration will work if the front-end application is deployed locally.
+>Note: The `Application URL` will be replaced with the OpenShift deployment URL for the front-end service.
+This locahost configuration will work if the front-end application is deployed locally.
 - Choose `Grant types` as `Authorization code`.
 - Unselect the option `Require proof key for code exchange (PKCE) verification`.
 - Enter `Redirect URIs` as `http://localhost:3002/redirect`.
+- The `Redirect URIs` will be replaced with the OpenShift deployment URL for the front-end service.
+This locahost configuration will work if the front-end application is deployed locally.
->Note: The application URL will be replaced with the OpenShift deployment URL for the front-end service.
+>Note: The `Redirect URIs` will be replaced with the OpenShift deployment URL for the front-end service.
 This configuration will work if the front-end application is deployed locally.
 - Click on `Save` to save the configuration.

 ![configuresso](images/configure_sso.png)